 Want to help?

 Research shows that the vast majority of Americans want their investments to be genocide-free.
-Even so, financial firms like JPMorgan Chase, Fidelity, Vanguard and many others continue to invest their customers’ money in companies that help fund the ongoing genocide in Sudan.
+Even so, financial firms like BlackRock, Fidelity, Franklin Templeton, JPMorgan Chase, Vanguard and many others continue to invest their customers’ money in companies that helped fund the genocide and mass killings in Sudan, and also in Burma and Syria.

 However, some mainstream financial firms are helping change the status quo on Wall Street.
 T. Rowe Price, American Funds and TIAA-CREF have all taken steps to align themselves with the values of their customers by avoiding investments with ties to genocide.